laboon/ebook/text/30_defects.md

 2. __Critical:__ Although the system could still be released with a defect of this magnitude, it severely impacts the core functionality of the program or makes it almost unusable.
 Alternatively, a defect that normally would be marked as a blocker, but that has some sort of workaround, could be classified as critical.

 3. __Major:__ This is a defect which causes a relatively severe problem, although not so severe as to entirely hobble a system.
-It has a good change of being noticed by any user using the feature where the defect exists.
+It has a good chance of being noticed by any user using the feature where the defect exists.

 4. __Normal:__ This is a defect which inconveniences the user, or a more severe defect with an easy and straightforward workaround.